raspberrypilearning/cd-dice-roller/en/step_5.md

 --- task ---

-Next you must edit your `getNumDice()` function.
+Next, you need to edit your `getNumDice()` function.
 You can use the following code to get the value from the input box.

 ```javascript
     function getNumDice() {